-12.7.1. present a friendly face, with units adjacent to the street or other public spaces

-12.7.2. is a good neighbour to adjacent homes, with massing mitigating impacts on neighbours
+- 12.7.1. present a friendly face, with units adjacent to the street or other public spaces - 12.7.2. be a good neighbour to adjacent homes, with massing mitigating impacts on neighbours

-12.7.3. encourages street vitality and social interaction amongst neighbours, with useable semiprivate space or front porches along streets

-12.7.4. ensures livability and considerations for outdoor space

-12.7.5. contributes positively to the unique character and identity of the neighbourhood
+- 12.7.3. encourage street vitality and social interaction amongst neighbours, with useable semi-private space or front porches along streets - 12.7.4. ensure livability and considerations for outdoor space - 12.7.5. contribute positively to the unique character and identity of the neighbourhood

-12.7.6. emphasizes green building and site sustainability approaches

-12.7.7. provides sufficient building separation to create an attractive living environment.
+- 12.7.6. emphasize green building and site sustainability approaches - 12.7.7. provide sufficient building separation to create an attractive living environment.
 Separation between buildings on one lot should generally be equal to the height of building facades for a unit's primary living spaces and should provide opportunities for landscape along interior drive aisles.